bartfeenstra/betty/README.md

 - French (`fr-FR`)
 - Ukrainian (`uk`)

-Extensions and sites can override these translations, or provide translations for additional locales.
+Extensions and projects can override these translations, or provide translations for additional locales.

 ### Gramps